enonic/old-xp-doc/doc/developer/my-first-app/create-cities.rst

 Now let's make use of the new city content type and part component.
 First we need to add the "City list" part to the "Country" page template.

 #.
 Edit the "Country" page template.
 #.
-Open the context panel by clicking the cog button |cogicon| in the toolbar.
+Open the Inspect Panel by clicking the cog button |cogicon| in the toolbar.
 #.
-Click and drag a `Part` to the page region below the "country" part.
-(This may be a bit tricky because the "country" part is small.)
+Under the Insert tab, click and drag a `Part` to the page region below the "country" part.
+(This may be a bit tricky because the
+   "country" part is small.)
 #.
 Select the "City list" part from the dropdown in the box.
-You may need to close the context panel to see it.
+You may need to close the Inspection Panel to see it.
 #.
 Save and close the tab.

-Now we need to create a few City contents below a selected country.
+Now we need to create a few City contents below the countries.
 (Sample data is available in the table below.)

 #.
 From the content pane, select a country content that you created earlier.
-It is important that the city content be created under the country.
+It is important that each city content is created under the
+   country.
 #.
-Right-click on the country content and select "New".
+Right-click the country content and select "New".
 The "Create content" dialogue will open.
 #.
 Now select "City" from the list of content types.
 #.
 Fill in the city name and location; the population is optional.
 The location format must be comma separated latitude and longitude
    with decimals.
-Do not select a page template from the dropdown on the right.
 #.
 Save draft.
 #.
 Create several more city contents below each country content by repeating the previous steps.
 Sample data is provided in the table below.